Hannah Elizabeth Fleming1

 Christopher Michael Fleming1

-Christopher Michael Fleming was born on 8 May 1937.1 He is the son of Captain Michael Valentine Paul Fleming and Letitia Blanche Borthwick.1 He married Judy Jeans, daughter of Lt.-Col. Godfrey Jeans, in 1975.1
+Christopher Michael Fleming was born on 8 May 1937.1 He was the son of Captain Michael Valentine Paul Fleming and Letitia Blanche Borthwick.1 He married Judy Jeans, daughter of Lt.-Col. John Godfrey Jeans and Elizabeth Marion Ward, on 7 June 1975 at All Saints' Church, Broadchalke, Wiltshire, England.1,2 He died on 15 September 2018 at age 81.3

-He was educated at Eton College, Windsor, Berkshire, England.1 He lived in 2003 at Briff Farm, Bucklebury Common, Berkshire, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He lived in 2003 at Briff Farm, Bucklebury Common, Berkshire, EnglandG.1

 Children of Christopher Michael Fleming and Judy Jeans